BelNeuroCoding/NeuroMaps/ReadMe.md

 **Key benefits:**
 - Unified analysis pipeline for spikes, LFPs, and network metrics
-- Interactive GUI for quality control and visualization
+- Interactive GUI for quality control and visualisation
 - Supports multi-experiment and batch analysis

 ---